 The worksite agreement request is between Workforce Board Lehigh Valley (WBLV), the funder, and you, the employer.
 Once a worksite agreement has been executed, the employer can also participate in our In-School Youth after-school program and our Out-of-School Youth Paid Work Experience program.

-A worksite providing a work experience for participants may be in the private, for-profit, the non-profit sector or the public sector.
+A worksite providing a work experience for participants may be in the private, for-profit, non-profit sector, or public sector.
 These sectors include business and industry, municipalities, townships, community and faith-based organizations, and educational institutions.

 Please provide the name and phone number of any individuals you request.

 Americans With Disabilities Act (ADA) Compliance Checklist